GVishnudhasan/NoDueProject/README.md

 Distributed under the MIT License.
 See [LICENSE](https://github.com/GVishnudhasan/NoDueProject/blob/main/LICENSE.md) for more information.

 ## Credits
-This project was developed by G Vishnudhasan and A Ragul, D Geethapriya,K Nandhini, of II - Computer Science and Engineering at KSR Institute For Engineering and Technology.
+This project is being developed by G Vishnudhasan and A Ragul, D Geethapriya, K Nandhini, of II - Computer Science and Engineering at KSR Institute For Engineering and Technology.